-According to the Judicial Board Code, the Title IX Board (TNB) hears complaints involving sexual assault, sexual harassment, stalking, and relationship abuse, including dating and domestic violence, as defined by the College’s Discriminatory Harassment and Sexual Misconduct Policy.
+According to the Judicial Board Code, the Sexual Misconduct Board (SMB) hears complaints involving sexual assault, sexual harassment, stalking, and relationship abuse, including dating and domestic violence, as defined by the College’s Discriminatory Harassment and Sexual Misconduct Policy.

 Composition and Training

-The TNB consists of six staff members as well as all twelve members of the Student Judicial Board (J-Board).
-A hearing board of five members of the TNB is formed for each complaint of sexual misconduct.
+The SMB consists of six staff members as well as all twelve members of the Student Judicial Board (J-Board).
+A hearing board of five members of the SMB is formed for each complaint of sexual misconduct.
 There are at least two staff members and at least two students on each hearing board.
 Each hearing board also has a hearing facilitator.

-Every year the President, in consultation with the faculty and staff advisors to the Judicial Boards, appoints the staff members of the TNB, with one staff member as its Chair.
-Staff who have been found to have violated the Honor Principle or any college policy relating to sexual misconduct, violence, or dishonesty may not serve as members of the TNB.
+Every year the President, in consultation with the faculty and staff advisors to the Judicial Boards, appoints the staff members of the SMB, with one staff member as its Chair.
+Staff who have been found to have violated the Honor Principle or any college policy relating to sexual misconduct, violence, or dishonesty may not serve as members of the SMB.

-All members of the TNB and the hearing facilitator receive training in sexual misconduct adjudication as well as general training concerning the adjudication of violations of the Honor Principle.
-TNB proceedings are governed by the same procedures as the Judicial Board, except where specified in Section 10 of the Judicial Board Code.
+All members of the SMB and the hearing facilitator receive training in sexual misconduct adjudication as well as general training concerning the adjudication of violations of the Honor Principle.
+SMB proceedings are governed by the same procedures as the Judicial Board, except where specified in Section 10 of the Judicial Board Code.

 The Appeals Board consists of three students (including the student body President and a student Senator who is not a member of the J-Board), and three members of the faculty.